pali-english/pali-english.github.io/README.md

 Woe to the one who hurts a brahmin,
 and woe for the one who retaliates.

+    Na - not
+    brāhmaṇassa - of a brahmin
+    pahareyya - should strike
+    nāssa - nor should
+    muñcetha - release (or retaliate)
+    brāhmaṇo - a brahmin
+    Dhī - woe
+    brāhmaṇassa - to the brahmin's
+    hantāraṁ - striker (hantāra - striker, assailant) tato - from that
+    dhī - woe
+    yassa - to whom
+    muñcati - releases (or retaliates)

 Na brāhmaṇassetadakiñci seyyo,
 Yadā nisedho manaso piyehi;
 Yato yato hiṁsamano nivattati,